cengizmehmet/ABCD-Dataset/README.md

 This repository serves as a **documentation and metadata record**, and may include representative samples illustrating the structure of the data.

-The complete dataset is stored internally at Newcastle University and can be made available on reasonable request under institutional and supervisory oversight.
+The complete dataset is stored internally at [REDACTED].

 ## Contact